MrZahourek/SQL---PHP-pro-studenty-frnaty-krize/SQL & PHP pro studenty frnaty krize - en.md

 #### Basic and Common Variable Types:

 - **DECIMAL(size, d)** - used to create a decimal number.
 The size is a number specifying how long the number itself will be (e.g., 1.25 has a size of 3, 123.456 has a size of 6).
 The "d" argument specifies how many digits can be after the decimal point (e.g., **d = 2**, **size = 5**...
 1.23 will work, 1234.3 will also work, but 12.345 won't).

 ---

-### Comparison Operators for WHERE:

-Before moving forward, let's list all comparison operators that can be used with the WHERE clause.

----